-AEEE Syllabus for Entrance Exam held for session 2017-2018 is given below.
+AEEE Syllabus for Entrance Exam session 2019-2020 is given below.
 This post covers all subjects i.e. Physics, Chemistry & Mathematics Syllabus for AEEE Exam.

 AEEE Maths Syllabus

-Sequences and Series: Arithmetic, Geometric and Harmonic progressions.
+SEQUENCES AND SERIES: Arithmetic, Geometric and Harmonic progressions.
 Insertion of Arithmetic, Geometric and Harmonic means between two given numbers.
 Relation between A.M., G.M. and H.M.
 Special series ∑n, ∑n2, ∑n3.
-Arithmetic Geometric Series, Exponential and Logarithmic Series.
+Arithmetico-Geometric Series, Exponential and Logarithmic Series.

-Differential Calculus: Polynomials, rational, trigonometric, logarithmic and exponential functions.
+DIFFERENTIAL CALCULUS: Polynomials, rational, trigonometric, logarithmic and exponential functions.
 Graphs of simple functions.
 Limits, Continuity; differentiation of the sum, difference, product and quotient of two functions.
 Differentiation of trigonometric, inverse trigonometric, logarithmic, exponential, composite and implicit functions; derivatives of order upto two.
-Applications of derivatives: Maxima and Minima of functions one variable, tangents and normals, Rolle’s and Lagrange’s Mean Value Theorems.
+Applications of derivatives: Maxima and Minima of functions one variable, tangents and normals, Rolle’s and Langrage’s Mean Value Theorems.